-If you’re traveling with an infant, go through our comprehensive checklist for any trip.
+If you’re traveling with an infant, go through our comprehensive baby travel checklist for any trip.

 It’s easy to log 10 to 15 mile days at the parks (even with a midday break!), so make sure you pack several pairs of comfortable sandals and sneakers.
 I always bring a few bandaids to deal with any blisters and hot spots, too.